 # Edit at your own risk.

-The 0 expiry is how wget marks a saved session cookie when --keep-session-cookies is enabled.
+The 0 expiry marks a saved session cookie in the Netscape cookie-file format that wget writes.

-5. Reload the jar on the next request and confirm the remote service sees the same session value.
+4. Reload the jar on the next request and confirm that the remote service still sees the same session value.

 {